arifpro/context-api-template/README.md

 # context-api-template
-This is a personal used template to understand the `context api`.
+This is a structure to understand the `context api`.

 <br/><br/>